Hypfer/Valetudo/viomi_instructions.md

 Current state of viomi support:

+*   Cloud & local connection work.
-*   Reading basic status properties work, cloud & local connection work.
+*   Reading basic status properties work though the rendering within the web UI may not always be accurate.
-*   Map upload is still experimental.
+*   Map upload should be working.
 Failed attempts to parse maps are stored in `/tmp`.
     If you encounter such an instance, please file a bug and share the map file.
-*   Only some of the UI actions work at this point:
+*   Some of the UI actions don't work
+    *   Spot Cleaning (at current location)
-    *   Start cleaning
+    *   Goto (starts spot cleaning at target location)
-    *   Return to base
-    *   Point cleaning (marker icon on the map)
+    *   Find (locate robot)
+    *   Setting suction, enabling mop mode etc.

-As end users it's still early to use this, but it already adds value.
+As end users you can start using this, but beware of rough edges.

 ## Remaining Items (TODOs)

 The follow are nice to have additions:

+* Improve / automate installation procedure.
-* Implement most of the `Roborock` commands for `Viomi`
+* Implement more of the `MiioVacuum` commands for `Viomi`
 * More decoupling: move `Roborock` specific result handling from MQTT & Webserver into Roborock.
-* Fix viomi map parser (current `Pose` seems to actually be the outline of detected rooms).
+* Improve viomi map parser (current `Pose` seems to actually be the outline of detected rooms).
 * Add multiroom support to the UI.

 ## Robot setup